newrelic/open-source-tools/nerdpacks/oss-template/README.md

 ## What do you need to make this work?

-> Describe any prerequisites for using your app.
-Ensure your list is complete, and includes links to other New Relic features when necessary.
+> Give a complete list of prerequisites for using your app, and include links to other New Relic features when necessary.
 >
 > For example: